-Kalpesh Lathigra is a British Indian artist, His work occupies the space between documentary and art practice.
+Kalpesh Lathigra is a British artist, His work occupies the space between documentary and art practice.
+Both the found and staged image are democratic.

-Born in London, England in 1971 and studied photography at the London College of Printing.
+Born in Forest Gate, London, England in 1971 and studied photojournalism at the London College of Printing.

 In 2003, he embarked on a project documenting the lives of Widows in India, receiving The W.Eugene Smith Fellowship and Churchill Fellowship.